free things to do in New York City

 Concert | Accordion Mixology: Carousels, Zombies, Tentacles and Other Gaseous Matters

 An interactive day for Children and Adults alike.
-Performers: The Main Squeeze Orchestra, Katrina Yaukey, Charita Patamikakorn, Mina Gemini, Rachel Swaner, Jennie Muoio, Elaine Yau, Melissa Elledge, Sarah Starpoli, Dr. Denise Koncelik, Rebekah Allen, Micki Goodman, Erica Marie Mancini, Kathryn Andrews, Bachtopus, Robert Duncan, Mayumi Miyaoka, Peter Flint, and curator Dr. William Schimmel.
+Performers: The Main Squeeze Orchestra, Katrina more Yaukey, Charita Patamikakorn, Mina Gemini, Rachel Swaner, Jennie Muoio, Elaine Yau, Melissa Elledge, Sarah Starpoli, Dr. Denise Koncelik, Rebekah Allen, Micki Goodman, Erica Marie Mancini, Kathryn Andrews, Bachtopus, Robert Duncan, Mayumi Miyaoka, Peter Flint, and curator Dr. William Schimmel. less

 New York City, NY; NYC